NAMTeam/namteam.github.io/content/docs/getting-started/installation-notes.md

 Users who are unable or unwilling to install Java can perform a manual installation of the NAM, something which the new file architecture introduced in 2020 makes far more possible than the previous "Monolithic" releases.

 This method requires a file decompression tool capable of opening .jar files, such as [7-zip](https://www.7-zip.org) (Windows) or [Keka](https://www.keka.io/en/) (macOS).
-To begin, open NetworkAddonMod_Setup_Version47.jar using your file decompression tool.
+To begin, open NetworkAddonMod_Setup_VersionXX.jar using your file decompression tool.

 The NAM's contents are located in the "installation" subfolder.
 The current installer uses a series of character flags at the start of directory names, in order to instruct the installer how to order the options, whether they're mandatory or optional, etc.